Urban legends about drugs: Lung damage from recrystallization

 One meth legend refers to the method of administration in which the user will heat/melt crystal methamphetamine and inhale the resulting methamphetamine vapor.
 The legend states that the drug, once inhaled, will re-crystallize in large amounts inside the lungs, damaging them in the process.
 This is a false claim as crystallized methamphetamine is always in the form of a salt (usually methamphetamine hydrochloride), which is highly soluble in water, as well as hydrophilic, and is instantly absorbed into the user's bloodstream via the alveoli.

 However, intravenous methylphenidate (Ritalin) use results in a type of lung damage commonly known as Ritalin lung.
 Methylphenidate tablets are crushed and dissolved into solution for intravenous injection.
 The tablets contain talc and other particulates which can deposit in the lung (talcosis) and result in severe emphysema affecting all the lobes of the lung.
-The "Ritalin lung" effect could be a possible source of how rumors about methamphetamine damaging the lungs could have surfaced.
+The "Ritalin lung" effect could be a source of rumors about methamphetamine damaging the lungs.